 On this day in 1859 the colony of Queen's Land, founded when some folk set up a penal colony on the Brisbane River, split off from the colony of New South Wales, also founded as a penal colony.

-Less than half a century later, it would become a part of the Commonwealth of Australia, although some argue independence was only achieved in 1986, and others argue that it won't be achieved until they get rid of the Queen.
+Less than half a century later, it would become a part of the Commonwealth of Australia, although some argue independence was only achieved in 1986.
 Anywise, the good folk of Brissy, Bundy, Cairns, the Gold Coast and the Sunshine Coast are celebrating Queensland's birthday today.

 Famously laid-back, but also intensely patriotic - like Americans, Australians identify intensely with their home state - so Queenslanders will, most likely, be marking this day in style.
 Us?
 In honour of Australia's Sunshine State, we are enjoying a Sunshine Cocktail, served to our preferred formula, #1.